wqlab0000/glucose-insulin/README.md

 setup_staliro
 ```

-Below is the table of the experiments file names and contents:
+Below is the table of the experimental file names and contents:\
-src-11 is the most complicated one and detail explanation can be found in the src-11 file readme.txt.
+src-11 is the most complicated one and detail explanation can be found in the src-11 file readme.txt.\
-Note: We only showed the actual changed conditions here, all the planned conditions can be found in the code.
+Note: We only showed the actual changed conditions here, all the planned conditions can be found in the code. \
 (CHO is the meal carbohydrates)

 | File name     | Specification | Actual Changed Condition      | Contents               |